clockworksspheres/wNp/README.md

 ## When it started

-Project started in 2010 origionally as a C++ & Qt project on my own time, dropped for a decade and restarted in 2025 as a pyside6 project.
+Project started in 2010 origionally as a C++ & Qt project on my own time, dropped for a decade and restarted as a new pyside6 project in 2025.

 # Where: